-If you’ll keep on creating and publishing posts which are left unmonetized, you will eventually lose the gainful opportunities that traffic brought to you.
+If you keep on creating and publishing posts that are left unmonetized, you will eventually lose the gainful opportunities that traffic brought to you.

 Keep yourself more focused on creating less and promoting more.
 Doing so will also need your focus on quality more than anything else.